bitburner-official/bitburner-src/markdown/bitburner.ns.kill_1.md

 // kill the script "foo.js" on the "n00dles" server with no arguments. ns.kill("foo.js", "n00dles");

-// kill the script foo.js on the current server that was ran with the arguments [1, “foodnstuff”, false]: ns.kill("foo.js", ns.getHostname(), 1, "foodnstuff", false);
+// kill the script foo.js on the current server that was run with the arguments [1, “foodnstuff”, false]: ns.kill("foo.js", ns.getHostname(), 1, "foodnstuff", false);
 ```